By Audley USA specialist Beth

-The Yosemite Valley floor – the park’s focal point and main visitor hub – is the starting point for most walks and its flat terrain offers a gentle initiation for walkers.
-The surrounding steep rocks and mountains provide more strenuous walking trails.
+The Yosemite Valley floor — the park’s focal point and main visitor hub — is the starting point for most hikes and its flat terrain offers a gentle initiation for hikers.
+The surrounding steep rocks and mountains provide more strenuous trails.

 Some trails have a particular focus, such as reaching a waterfall or viewpoint.
 Others offer a more general route as an introduction to the park, its wildlife and its best-known rock formations.

 I highly recommend exploring Yosemite with a guide at least once during your visit.
-Experienced and knowledgeable, guides can tailor a route based on what you want to see and how far you’re willing to walk.
+Experienced and knowledgeable, guides can tailor a route based on what you want to see and how far you’d like to hike.